IITKMS-DAQ/Assignment_1/README.md

 # Assignment_1
-All the team members have to summit your assignments here by create a folder with your name and push all your files in the folder.
+All the team members have to summit your assignments here by creating a folder with your name and push all your files in the folder.